Robbie Grossman Player Props: Rangers vs. Athletics

-Robbie Grossman -- batting .125 with three walks and an RBI in his past 10 games -- will be in action for the Texas Rangers against the Oakland Athletics, with JP Sears on the hill, on April 21 at 8:05 PM ET.
+Robbie Grossman -- batting .156 with three walks and an RBI in his past 10 games -- will be in action for the Texas Rangers against the Oakland Athletics, with Kyle Muller on the mound, on April 23 at 2:35 PM ET.

 Robbie Grossman Game Info & Props vs. the Athletics